Most of us realize that high-quality images can go a LONG way in creating a compelling property listing that sells real estate quickly.

 And like this in Bing Maps…

-Finally, please keep in mind that none of this should be considered a viable substitute for legal advice.
+And lastly, of course, keep in mind that none of this should be considered a viable substitute for legal advice.
 I’m not an attorney, so don’t take my word for it.
-Talk with your own legal professional if you have any doubts about using these images and/or attributing them the right way.
+Talk with your legal professional if you have any doubts about using these images and/or attributing them correctly.